-Since they are responsible for the following functions in the body, I say they are super essential!
+Since they are responsible for these functions in the body, I say they are essential!

 - Reduce inflammation throughout the body

 - Supporting healthy brain and nervous system function

 - Maintain the fluidity of cell membranes

 - Lower the amount of lipids circulating in the bloodstream